robberthalff/robberthalff/content/blog/adding_flutter_examples_to_hugo.md

 This will create a build directory with an `index.html` file and a `main.dart.js`.

-Next just move both of these file files to the static directory of your [hugo][] installation:
+Next just move both of these files to the static directory of your [hugo][] installation:

 e.g.
 ```bash